SquadcastHub/squadcasthub.github.io/pages/mydoc/notification_rules.md

 {{site.data.alerts.blue-note}}
 <b>Edit Notification Rules for other users of Squadcast</b><br/><br/>
 <p>Irrespective of your User Role in Squadcast, you will only be able to set/edit your own Notification Rules.
-You will not be able to do it for any other member of Squadcast.</p>
+You will not be able to do it for any other member of Squadcast.
+If you wish to explicitly specify Notification Channels for all the users, this can be done in the Escalation Policy by selecting <b>Custom</b> from the drop-down.</p>
 {{site.data.alerts.end}}

-## Edit Notification Rules
+### Edit Notification Rules

 **(1)** Click on the user icon in the upper right corner and select **Profile**